 Please review compliance with all sections of this statute and rule, specifically ensuring counts are completed on the correct days as outlined in rule and the counts are accurately reported.
-We strongly recommend auditors use the enrollment schedule provided on the School Finance webpage under the Auditing section.
-In your audit, if you find a discrepancy in enrollment, please note the school of the district in which the discrepancy is found.
+We strongly recommend auditors use the enrollment schedule provided on the School Finance webpage under the Auditing section, If you find a discrepancy in enrollment within your audit, please note the school of the district in which the discrepancy is found.